 Firefighters called to zoo to free rhino trapped in tyre

-Firefighters in Scotland have used cutting gear to free a rhino stuck in a tyre for more than an hour.
+Firefighters have used cutting gear to free a rhino stuck in a tyre for more than an hour.

 Keepers at Edinburgh Zoo called out the Scottish Fire and Rescue Service as their “last hope” after failing to free the juvenile male rhino, which had its head and leg through the tyre.